 The more you clean vinyl, the more dirty they get and the more pops and crackles you hear.
 Most of the records I have … do not have static nor pop sounds because I’ve never cleaned them from day one.

-Two problems require two solutions
+Two problems, two solutions

-And of course a record cleaning machine which vacuums off the fluid and the gunk, which otherwise evaporates leaving the gunk behind.
-I recommend the Moth Pro from British Audio Products, which is a noisy but affordable and therefore popular machine compared with more expensive alternatives, but there are many others available.
+There are numerous machines on offer at different pricepoints and with different methods of operation.
+I recommend the Moth Pro from British Audio Products, which is a noisy but affordable (around the £500 mark) and therefore popular machine compared with more expensive alternatives, but there are many others available.
 The VPI is also popular, and the Oki Noki, Nitty Gritty.

 Next: Home recipe cleaner